nkhil/Pinterest-for-books/README.md

 **User Stories**

 ```
-As a person with a blog
+As a person with a following
-So I can share my favourite books with my readers
+So I can share my favourite books with my followers
-I'd like a website to share a list of my favourite books
+I'd like a place where I can share a list of my favourite books
 ```

 ## Current progress